 All requirements in this section are applicable to devices supporting GSO and/or NGSO satellites.

+All RX requirements are verified with default TX-RX frequency separation specified in Table 5.4B.3-1.
+Additional TX-RX frequency separations specified in clauses 7.3B do not apply to other requirements.

 7.2 Diversity characteristics

 <<< Unchanged Parts Skipped >>>